 (To contact the chair use the school address/ email)

 I live in Totternhoe and have been an active member of the LGB at Totternhoe since 2018.
 I was elected chair in 2019.
-As a parent with two children currently at Totternhoe C.E.
+As a parent with two children, one currently still at Totternhoe C.E.
 Academy, and a passion for education and our communities, I have the pleasure of supporting your children in their educational journey.
 My professional background is within the Construction sector, where I currently hold a Director position within a national organisation and will use my professional and personal skills to help flourish learning.

 I am the Vicar at Totternhoe, Stanbridge and Tilsworth and commenced this role in July 2017.
 I carried out my training in London and my Curacy in Nantwich.
 Prior to this, my background was in youth work and I am passionate about helping young people to develop their own unique potential.

-Parent representative - Dr F Gagliardi
+Trust Governor - Dr F Gagliardi

-I am extremely proud to be the Assistant Head at Totternhoe.
+I am extremely proud to be the Deputy Head at Totternhoe.
 When I first came to Totternhoe on a student placement, I knew that Totternhoe was special.
 I am excited to be even more involved with the governors and wider school community to ensure that Totternhoe and all our pupils continue to thrive.